 top of page

-REVEREND DEAN
+REVEREND DEAN KOYAMA

 Resident Minister

-Reverend Dean Koyama is the resident minister at the Palo Alto Buddhist Temple.
-Before his appointment to Palo Alto in June 2013, he served as the resident minister of the Mountain View Buddhist Temple (2003-2013), resident minister at the Tacoma Buddhist Temple (1996-2002), and associate minister at the Seattle Betsuin Buddhist Church (1989-1996).
+Before Palo Alto he served as resident minister for the Mountain View Buddhist Temple (2003-2013), resident minister at the Tacoma Buddhist Temple (1996-2002), and associate minister at the Seattle Betsuin Buddhist Temple (1989-1996).

-A native Californian, Reverend Koyama was born and raised in Sacramento.
-He studied Biology at Sacramento City College and later received a Bachelor of Science degree in Zoology from the University of California, Davis.
 After working as a pharmacy technician at Mercy General Hospital, Reverend Koyama, began attending the Institute of Buddhist Studies (IBS) in Berkeley, California.
-He earned a Master of Arts degree in Buddhist Studies from the IBS in 1985 and subsequently earned another Masters Degree from Ryukoku University in Kyoto, Japan.
+In 1985 he earned a Master of Arts degree in Buddhist Studies from the IBS and subsequently earned another Masters Degree from Ryukoku University in Kyoto, Japan.
 The years of studying culminated in his entry into the ministry in 1989.

 bottom of page